Confirm JumpStart Participation ☷

 All Flagship students who are taking CHIN 111 and/or 112 this summer with us and could use additional cost reductions, OR students who can skip the summer but would like to get a head start on their UM coursework at a reduced price, consider the following:

-The University of Mississippi Division of Outreach is offering scholarships for its JumpStart program that could reduce your costs this summer by almost $2,200.
+The University of Mississippi Division of Outreach is offering scholarships for its JumpStart program that could reduce your costs this summer by more than $1,000.

 To be clear, the half tuition scholarship is what you net after taking into account the JumpStart program fees, which seem to exist to insure your commitment to participation.